emjose/mousetrail-particle3/README.md

 ```
 open index.html
 ```
-#### On your device, move the cursor around to see the mouse trail effect.
+#### On your device, click and press down the cursor, moving it around to see the mouse trail effect.

 #